November 30th, 2020

-14. Make your tenants feel at home as best as you can.
-The more they feel at ease in their rental property, the longer they’ll want to stay and the happier they’ll be.
-Here are five things you can do to make your tenants feel more at home and 52 things you can put in your tenant welcome basket.
+14. Focus on improving tenant relations to ensure retention and lower vacancy rates.
+Here are some things you can do to make your tenants feel more at home and 52 things you can put in your tenant welcome basket.

 17. Focus on the customer experience to pre-empt customer service issues and questions.
 Not only does this help increase customer satisfaction, but it can also create a lasting impression and help bring in new business.

-18. Retain a student mentality so that you’re always learning about new legislation, real estate best practices and property trends and news.
-Be sure to subscribe to these property management blogs, attend various real estate conferences throughout the year and enrol in training and development courses.
+18. Retain a student mentality so that you’re always learning about new legislation, real estate pricing psychology, best practices and property trends.
+Be sure to subscribe to these property management blogs, attend various real estate conferences and enrol in training and development courses.

-19. Embrace change and switch to the cloud.
+19. Embrace change and upgrade to the cloud.
 Failure to change with the times means you’ll fall behind your more tech-savvy and efficient competitors.
-There are many benefits of cloud property software including greater accessibility, scalability, cost efficiency and security.
+There are many benefits of cloud property software including the ability to go paperless and greater accessibility, scalability, cost efficiency and security.

-Lastly, be sure to plaster your resolutions everywhere to remind yourself of your goals and keep yourself on track.
+Lastly, be sure to plaster your resolutions everywhere to visually remind yourself of your goals.
 If you tend to put your resolutions on the backburner once the new year rolls around, be sure to focus on one resolution at a time.
 This will help you stay on track and focus on specific and actionable tasks to get the ball rolling.